What Is the Best Alarm System for a Home?

 The Best Alarm System for a Home depends on the property layout, the level of security required, and how the homeowner wants to use the system day to day.
 In our experience, there is no single alarm system that works perfectly for every home.
 A detached property in rural Kent requires a different setup compared to a flat in London or a semi detached home in Maidstone.

-We’ve completed hundreds of security installations across Kent, London, and the South East, and we’ve found that the best systems are the ones that homeowners actually use consistently.
+completed hundreds of security installations, London, and the South East, and we’ve found that the best systems are the ones that homeowners actually use consistently.
 A simple, reliable setup that fits the property properly will always outperform a complicated system that becomes frustrating to manage.

 A good home alarm system should: